drisskhattabi6/front-end-projects/README.md

-# This is the main repository for all of my front-end projects.
+# This is the main repository contains some of my front-end projects.

 - visite my portfolio website [FROM HERE](https://drisskhattabi6.github.io/id-kh).